strimzi/strimzi.github.io/_posts/2025-01-29-strimzicon2025-announcement.md

 author: paolo_patierno
 ---

-We are very pleased to announce the new edition of the StrimziCon, scheduled later this year!
+We are very pleased to announce the return of StrimziCon, scheduled later this year!
-After the big success of the [first edition last year](https://strimzi.io/blog/2024/06/06/strimzicon2024-roundup/), the Strimzi community decided to have a new one.
+After the huge success of [StrimziCon 2024](https://strimzi.io/blog/2024/06/06/strimzicon2024-roundup/), the Strimzi community decided to repeat the event for 2025.
-As last year, this is going to be focused on our beloved Strimzi and Apache Kafka projects and it will be "virtual".
+Like last year, this is going to be focused on our beloved Strimzi and Apache Kafka projects and it will be "virtual".
 It is organized and driven by the project maintainers in collaboration with the [Cloud Native Computing Foundation](https://www.cncf.io/).

 <!--more-->